manirajyadav-1/Custom_Event_Calendar/README.md

 # Custom Event Calendar
 [LIVE DEMO](https://custom-event-calendar-flame.vercel.app/)

 A modern and feature-rich calendar application that enables efficient event management and scheduling.
-Built with React and styled using **shadcn**, the app provides a clean and interactive user experience.
+Built with React and styled using **shadcn** and **TailwinCSS**, the app provides a clean and interactive user experience.

 ## Tech Stack